MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-report-themes.md

 >

 ### JSON file element definitions
-The tables in this section define visual names (*visualName*), card names (*cardName*), and the enumerations necessary to create your JSON file.
+The tables in this section define visual names (*visualName*), card names (*cardName*), and the enumerations that are necessary to create your JSON file.

-When using *dateTime*, the date must be an ISO date in single quotes, with datetime at the beginning, like the following:
+When you're using *dateTime*, the date must be an ISO date in single quotes, with datetime at the beginning.
+Following is an example:

     “datetime’2011-10-05T14:48:00.000Z’”